Second order equation of motion for electromagnetic radiation back-reaction

 and then $\ddot \Lr$ is substituted by the rhs of \eqref{qfc}.
 Thus, we obtain an expression $\Lit{\LKs}{2}(\Lr,\dot \Lr)$, with which the second approximation for the equation of motion is

 The same procedure can be repeated iteratively for all higher orders.
-If the sequence of terms $\Lit{\LKs}{n} (\Lr,\dot \Lr)$ converges to a $\LKs(\Lr, \dot \Lr)$---in some appropriate sense, e.g., in a pointwise sense---then we arrive at a second order equation of motion of the form \eqref{qav}.
-Naturally, it is a tough problem is whether the sequence in question converges or not.
+If the sequence of terms $\Lit{\LKs}{n} (\Lr,\dot \Lr)$ converges to a $\LKs(\Lr, \dot \Lr)$---in some appropriate sense, e.g., pointwise ---then we arrive at a second order equation of motion of the form \eqref{qav}.
+Naturally, it is a tough problem is whether the sequence converges or not.